|This article is incomplete.

 The best birding is in the grasslands and wetlands of the Thurlow Park Game Reserve; this is situated on the southern shore of the dam.
 A drive that includes the grassland loop at the western end of the reserve will take 2-4 hours.

 Grassland specials include Black-rumped Buttonquail, Short-tailed Pipit, Fan-tailed Grassbird (Broad-tailed Warbler), Stanley Bustard (resident and often fairly easy to spot), Blue Crane and Grey Crowned Crane.
 At night (or if you are lucky during the day) Marsh Owl and African Grass Owl may be seen.
 African Marsh Harrier and African Fish Eagle are also resident and Osprey and Amur Falcon may be seen in summer.
-Wing-snapping Cisticola are particularly common; Pale-crowned Cisticola and African Quailfinch are also resident.
+Wing-snapping Cisticola are particularly common; Pale-crowned Cisticola and Quailfinch are also resident.
 Ground Woodpecker have been seen on the hillside above the loop road.

 In winter, especially once the firebreaks have been burnt, different birds move in, including Sentinel Rock Thrush, Eastern Long-billed Lark, Red-capped Lark and Buffy Pipit.
 Sickle-winged Chat has been found after a particularly cold snap.